bquilty25/superspreading_testing/README.md

 # Superspreading testing

-This repository contains code and data for the analyses in [Disentangling the drivers of heterogeneity in SARS-CoV-2 transmission from data on viral load and daily contact rates]().
+This repository contains code and data for the analyses in the preprint ['Disentangling the drivers of heterogeneity in SARS-CoV-2 transmission from data on viral load and daily contact rates'](https://doi.org/10.1101/2024.08.15.24311977 ).
 The aim of this work was to combine data from contact surveys and viral load studies to estimate the secondary infection distribution of SARS-CoV-2 over the course of the pandemic in the UK in 2020 and the effectiveness of targeted testing strategies for reducing superspreading events.

 ## Installation